Your preferences have been updated.

 Here on Aruba, music is the soundtrack of our lives.
 It’s an integral part of our celebrations and nightlife.

 If you’ve ever been to a music festival in Aruba, you know that they are very well attended.
-Not only does this show how much thought and planning goes into an Aruba musical festival, it also illustrates the importance of music in Aruba as a cultural element.
+Not only does this show how much thought and planning goes into an Aruba musical festival, but it also illustrates the importance of music in Aruba as a cultural element.

 We have a culturally rich, diverse population; the artistic payoff is one of the Caribbean's most vibrant art scenes.